santochaoya/Deep-Learning-with-Nerual-Network/README.md

 # Deep Learning with Neural Network

-## 1.Binary classification with one hidden layer
+## 1.Binary classification with tanh
 * a binary classification neural network with a single hidden layer
 * activation function : tanh
 * cross entropy loss